pipwilson/charbotgreen/readme.txt

 On Ubuntu you can install sqlite from Synaptic.

-On Windows you can download the sqlitedll zip file from http://www.sqlite.org/download.html and unzup it into C:\Ruby\bin
+On Windows you can download the sqlitedll zip file from http://www.sqlite.org/download.html and unzip it into C:\Ruby\bin

 Install the Ruby bindings